-Jhon Ackerman • We were kids in high school, in a band called Glass of Milk.
-Jhon now operates the Recording Zone.
+Jhon Ackerman • We were friends in a band called Glass of Milk.
+Now, Jhon operates the Recording Zone.
 It’s a state of the art, fully functional, professional studio.

 Jim Shelley • Jim is exceedingly prolific.
 His output runs the gamut from cassettes, records, CDs, MP3s, and streaming audio.
 His best medium, though, is performance.

 These fourteen songs serve as a capstone, a swan song, a